Aachen specialties and culinary tips

 Here you can reserve your parking space at the airport.

-For example, book your journey by flight, bus or train*.
-The nearest airport is definitely Maastricht-Aachen (about 40 km away).
-From there you finally go by train or bus to Aachen.
-Those arriving by car can also park their car in one of the multi-storey car parks close to the centre.
+Compare and book flights here*The closest airport is definitely Maastricht-Aachen (approx. 40 km away).
+You can also rent a car there.
+From there you can take the train or bus to Aachen.
+If you are arriving by car, you can also park your car in one of the parking garages near the city center.

 Car Rentals: